 You need to find out how many dogs they have, and how many different breeds they own.
 Figure out the maximum of puppy litters each female dog has.

 They should be able to answer your questions confidently.
-A breeder that’s untrustworthy might not be open to answering these questions.
+An untrustworthy breeder might not be open to answering these questions.

 No breeder should have more than one Pugalier litter within a 12-month span.
 Your breeder should have a warm relationship with each dog, either by working or showing them.